Shefali Shah: Breakthrough with Hasratein and Satya (1997–1999)

 In 1998, she was offered a small part in Ram Gopal Varma's crime thriller Satya, which revolves around the Mumbai underworld.
-Having been disappointed in her previous collaboration with Varma on Rangeela, she was hesitant on accepting it but found it special and made sure to receive thorough information about it.
+Having been disappointed in her previous collaboration with Varma on Rangeela, she was hesitant on accepting it but eventually relented as she found the part special and made sure to receive thorough information about it.
 In a seven-minute role, she played Pyaari Mhatre, the wife of a mafia gangster played by Manoj Bajpayee.
-Their roles were said to be modelled after Arun Gawli and his wife Asha Gawli.
+Their roles were said to be modelled after Arun Gawli and his wife Asha.
 Shah said she instinctively recognised her part and knew exactly how to play it.
 Satya opened to commercial success and major critical acclaim, and Shah's performance in it was favourably reviewed.
 Anupama Chopra of India Today wrote that Shah and her co-actors "are so good that you can almost smell the Mumbai grime on their sweaty bodies".
 For her portrayal, Shah won the Screen Award for Best Supporting Actress.
 At the 44th Filmfare Awards, she was nominated for the Filmfare Award for Best Supporting Actress and was awarded the Critics Award for Best Actress.

 Despite the positive reaction to her work in Satya, Shah did not receive as many film offers as she expected.
-Following Hasratein, Shah starred in its successor on Zee TV's prime-time spot, the soap opera Raahein (1999).
+Following Hasratein, she starred in its successor on Zee TV's prime-time spot, the soap opera Raahein (1999).
 The show was met with approval from viewers and critics alike.
 She played Preeti, a woman caught between her love life and career ambitions.
 In contrast to Shah's previous roles, the character of Preeti was 22 years old.
 Shailaja Bajpai of The Indian Express commended Shah's acting talent but thought she was less suitable for such a young-aged part, concluding that she is "brilliantly miscast".
 During this period she was one of the co-hosts on the musical game show Antakshari opposite Annu Kapoor.
 Among other projects on television, she acted in several episodes of the anthology series Rishtey (1999–2001), including the well-received "Highway".

 In 1999, she was cast in a Gujarati film, Dariya Chhoru, made by her future husband Vipul Shah.
 A love story situated on the coast of Saurashtra between a poor man (Jamnadas Majethia) and a wealthy woman (Shah), the film was named Best Film at the Gujarat State Film Awards, where Shah won the Best Actress award.
 The film, which The Times of India said should cater to educated Gujarati viewers, was a box-office success.
-According to the book Routledge Handbook of Indian Cinemas, Dariya Chhoru was among the films that started a trend of larger productions in the Gujarati film industry.
+According to the book Routledge Handbook of Indian Cinemas, it was among the films that started a trend of larger productions in the Gujarati film industry.
 In the book Gujarat: A Panorama of the Heritage of Gujarat, the film was praised for its beautiful portrayal and Shah and her colleagues were hailed as screen artistes who "could create fresh hopes among the film goers in Gujarat".